 I read their content, left satisfied, but then later noticed this ad on my Facebook feed:

 Since I was intrigued, I decided to click and see where they sent me.

-I arrived on this landing page, which tries to get me to engage further and potentially use their product:
+I arrived at this simple, educational landing page that guides me depending where I am in their sales funnel, which tries to get me to engage further and potentially use their product:

 While I didn’t go any further, this is a stellar example of how you can use ads with inbound marketing to boost engagement on your site.

-By targeting individuals who have shown an interest in your niche or product, you can push them to a landing page, gather their contact info, and then try to sell later on.
+By targeting individuals who have shown an interest in your niche or product, you can push them to a landing page, gather their contact information, and then try to sell later on.

 Both of these examples are great representations of how inbound marketing works in the long term to help you win leads, engage with them, and turn them into customers.

 Now that you know the basics and have an idea of what this looks like in practice, let’s talk about some ways you can get started.

 First off, if you’re considering inbound marketing, you need to audit your current assets to get a better idea of where your brand is.

 This audit will tell you if you have any tools, resources, or other materials that can be used to aid your marketing.